 I attend St. Stephen's Church and I am a member of the Parish Church Council.
 I also assist in providing 'Open the Book' assemblies weekly at St. Stephen's School.

-My initial start in the world of work began with a qualification in Nursery Nursing which after gaining a range of experiences working in the provision of Early Years, led on to a role as a Pre-School Manager.
-After leaving full time work and having children of my own I spent 6 years as a full-time mum and then 2 years running a small business from home as I continued to care for my children.
+My initial start in the world of work began with a qualification in Nursery Nursing which, after gaining a range of experiences working in the provision of Early Years, led on to a role as a Pre-School Manager.
+After leaving full time work and having children of my own, I spent 6 years as a full-time mum and then 2 years running a small business from home as I continued to care for my children.
 When my youngest daughter started full time school in September 2015, I was offered the opportunity to become a Transport Manager within my family’s Private Hire Company.
-We currently own a fleet of 19 cars and minibuses that provide transport services.
-My role involves business and finance management, alongside overseeing a team of approximately 25 people, organising the continued servicing and maintenance of the vehicles and working closely with Cornwall Council services to ensure the safety and wellbeing of the vulnerable children and adults in our care.
+We currently own a fleet of around 25 cars and minibuses that provide transport services.
+My role involves a range of administration tasks in business and finance management, alongside overseeing a team of approximately 30 people, organising the continued servicing and maintenance of the vehicles and working closely with Cornwall Council services to ensure the safety and wellbeing of the vulnerable children and adults in our care.
 The company is continuing to expand with further purchases of vehicles and an increasing number of contracts covering areas in Cornwall and Devon.

 I am one of the Foundation Stage teachers at St Stephens and have been in this role since September 2015.
 After graduating from the University of Plymouth with a BSc (Hons) Psychology degree in 2010, I completed a PGCE at Plymouth Marjon University the following year.
 Since gaining Qualified Teacher Status, I have taught in many local schools as a full-time and part-time teacher as well as copious supply teaching!
 This variation in work has allowed me to teach every year group from Foundation to Year 6.
 My current roles at St Stephens are UNICEF leader, Humanities leader and Student Mentor.